Han-shu/UnitCom/README.md

 # UnitCom

+# Limitations
+- Reserve requirement is constant for all time points
+- All thermal generators and batteries are assumed to be eligible to provide reserve
+- Reserve is provided by only thermal generators and batteries
+- Variable cost of thermal generators is assumed to be constant
+- No minimum run time and notification time
+- No hydro power plants (or modeling by static dispatch)

 # April 11 - 17 TODO
 - ~~Run rolling horizon with solution from previous time point~~
 - ~~Investigate the infeasibility at DateTime(2019,1,1,13)~~